Kisha-net/Kisha-net/README.md

 - 👋 Hi, I’m Antoinette
--  I am a Kotlin Android Developer and also a FullStack Web Developer
+-  I am a Jetpack Compose Android Developer and a DevOps Engineer
-- 👀 I’m interested in DevOps,networking and Cyber Security
-- 🌱 I’m currently learning Cloud Computing ,DevOps and python
+- 🌱 I also do fronted Web Development.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me antoinetteakinyi7@gmail.com